arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ### Login to your Private Space

-Login to https://app.arduino.cc/ with your Arduino Account by default, any new user who has recently created an Arduino account starts their journey with their Private Space.
+Login to https://app.arduino.cc/ with your Arduino account by default, any new user who has recently created an Arduino account starts their journey with their Private Space.

 ![Arduino Cloud Homepage view](assets/cloud-home-u.png)